MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/08-conversational-language-understanding.md

     - **Assign trained model to your deployment name**: *Select the name of the trained model*.
     - Click **Deploy**

-    >**Tip**
-    >Write down your *deployment name*, you will use it later.
+    > **Tip**: Note your *deployment name*, you will use it later.

 1. When the model is deployed, click **Testing deployments** on the left-hand side of the page, and then select your deployed model under **Deployment name**.

 1. Enter the following text, and then select **Run the test**:

-    *switch the light on*
+    `switch the light on`

     ![Test your model by selecting your deployed model, then entering text and selecting Run the test.](media/conversational-language-understanding/test-model.png)

     Review the result that is returned, noting that it includes the predicted intent (which should be **switch_on**) and the predicted entity (**device**) with confidence scores that indicates the probability the model calculated for the predicted intent and entity.
 The JSON tab shows the comparative confidence for each potential intent (the one with the highest confidence score is the predicted intent)

 1. Clear the text box and test the model with the following utterances under *Enter your own text, or upload a text document*:
-    - *turn off the fan*
+    - `turn off the fan`
-    - *put the light on*
+    - `put the light on`
-    - *put the fan off*
+    - `put the fan off`

 You have now successfully configured a conversational language project, and defined entities, intents, and utterances.
 You have seen how to train and deploy a model in the Language Studio.
 And you have tried it out with both utterances you defined, and some that you did not explicitly define but the model was able to determine.

->**NOTE**
->Conversational language understanding provides the intelligence to interpret the intention of the input; it doesn't perform any actions such as turning on the light or the fan.
+> **NOTE**: Conversational language understanding provides the intelligence to interpret the intention of the input; it doesn't perform any actions such as turning on the light or the fan.
+A developer would need to build an application that uses the Conversational Language Understanding model to determine the user's intent, and then automate the appropriate action.

 ## Clean up

 If you don’t intend to do more exercises, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

-1. Open the [Azure portal]( https://portal.azure.com) and select the resource group that contains the resource you created.
+1.Open the [Azure portal]( https://portal.azure.com) and select the resource group that contains the resource you created.
-1. Select the resource and select **Delete** and then **Yes** to confirm.
+1.Select the resource and select **Delete** and then **Yes** to confirm.
 The resource is then deleted.

 ## Learn more

 This app shows only some of the capabilities of the Conversational Language Understanding feature of the Language service.
 To learn more about what you can do with this service, see the [Conversational Language Understanding page](https://docs.microsoft.com/azure/cognitive-services/language-service/conversational-language-understanding/overview).